stacklet/terraform-gcp-stacklet-cost-setup/README.md

 # terraform-gcp-stacklet-cost-setup

+> **⚠️ DEPRECATED**: This repository is deprecated and replaced by the [terraform-gcp-cost-setup](https://github.com/stacklet/terraform-gcp-cost-setup) module.
+Please refer to the documentation on the new repository for all new deployments.

 This repository provides automation for granting Stacklet access to pre-existing billing data exports in BigQuery, via Workload Identity Federation.

 # Overview